gamagnolo/OpenShift4_Service_Mesh_mTLS/README.md

    [$4] NAME OF THE NAMESPACE THAT WILL CONTAIN THE APPS ON WHICH TO APPLY THE MESH <br/>
    [$5] NAME OF THE NAMESPACE WHERE THE SERVICE MESH CONTROL PLANE WILL BE INSTALLED <br/>

+2. Verify through Kiali dashboard the correct deployment of the Service Mesh

+3. Verify through Grafana dashboard that traffic between microservices is encrypted by mTLS mode (padlock icon)